What I'm Looking For in Ottawa's 2025 Budget (Part 1)

 The 2024 operational budget for OC Transpo is $768 million.
 Fares cover $175 million of this.
 City taxpayers cover $556 million.1

 About 17% of the property taxes you pay go to transit.
-That family with the $500,000 home is paying about $1,000 a year for transit.
+That family with the $500,000 home is currently paying about $1,000 a year for transit.

 So here is the choice that taxpayers face: